Utility asset POC · Solar savings calculator

 5. Net system cost after ITC is about $15,792 On a modeled $22,560 installed cost, the 30% federal ITC reduces net cost to $15,792.
 The Florida sales tax exemption saves roughly $1,350 on equipment, and no property tax is added for the system’s value.

 6. Payback is moderate; long-run value is solid At a modeled $0.118/kWh effective rate and $1,400 first-year savings, payback is about 11.3 years.
-Over 25 years the system is modeled to save roughly $34,100 net of cost, with additional upside from rate escalation and the Florida net metering credit.
+Over 25 years the system is modeled to save roughly $34,100 net of cost, but Duke customers and OUC customers can land on different real-world export values because OUC's newer rooftop-solar tariff is weaker than full retail net metering for exported energy.

 Common solar savings questions for Orlando, FL